ivanbrennan/ivanbrennan.github.io/source/_posts/2013-11-01-other-peoples-dotfiles.markdown

 It's a subtle distinction, but one that carries real repercussions.
 If we move or delete the original `~/goblet`, then the hard link `~/Stockpile/golden_cup` will still point at the same data (moving another pointer has no effect on this pointer), but the symlink will be broken.
 It just pointed at the original path (`~/goblet`), and now it's connection to the memory location is severed.

 Despite this apparent disadvantage to symlinks, the general consensus seems to be to prefer them for linking to dotfiles.
-They do offer the ability to link across separate filesystems, and besides, I'm not planning on moving them from the directory I created in my `dotfiles` directory, so I went ahead and made some soft links to serve my purpose.
+They do offer the ability to link across separate filesystems, and besides, I'm not planning on moving them around, so I went ahead and made some symlinks to serve my purpose.

 Take, for example, my `~/.bash_profile`.
 I created a directory for my dotfiles at `~/Development/resources/dotfiles/`, moved the file to that directory, and linked to it with a symlink from its original location in `~`, allowing my shell to pick it up at the expected location (`~`).
 ```